keesiemeijer/custom-post-type-date-archives/readme.txt

 Initial Commit

 == Upgrade Notice ==
-= 2.4.0 =
+= 2.5.1 =
-This update adds more control over what posts are displayed in the Recent Posts widget.
+This update adds filters to use custom dates in the calendar.